Facebook pumps up character recognition to mine memes | ZDNet

 Also: Facebook's new Rosetta AI system helps detect hate speech CNET

-All the training working for both the detection part and the recognition part were performed using the "Caffe2" framework.
+All the training work for both the detection part and the recognition part were performed using the "Caffe2" framework.

 Also: How to protect yourself on Facebook TechRepublic